Lemon2311/MicroAPIgRESTion/README.md

 ## Webpage serving
 Webpages can be served, while passing query parameters like so:

-*note: The querry parameters need to always be present for the routing to recognise to call this handler using this method!*
+*note: The querry parameters need to always be present for the routing to recognise to call this handler using these methods.
+The `@HTML` will be modified to handle all request with all querry params via the same handle as the query params should be handled in js!*
 ```python
 @GET('/index', 'name')
 async def index_handler(name):